Helping schools

 Problem 01 · Elegant Arithmetic

-You may be thinking — but how is this possible without a calculator?
+You may be thinking — but how are these possible without a calculator?
 Hint: do you always have to go left to right?

 1 2 3